SystemsGenetics/GEMmaker/.github/CONTRIBUTING.md

 However, don't be put off by this template - other more general issues and suggestions are welcome!
 Contributions to the code are even more welcome ;)

-> If you need help using or modifying systemsgenetics/gemmaker then the best place to ask is on the  [GEMmaker GitHub issue queue](https://github.com/SystemsGenetics/GEMmaker/issues).

 ## Contribution workflow

 If you'd like to write some code for GEMmaker, the standard workflow is as follows:

-1. Check that there isn't already an issue about your idea in the [GEMmaker GitHub issue queue](https://github.com/SystemsGenetics/GEMmaker/issues) to avoid duplicating work
+1. Check that there isn't already an issue about your idea in the [GEMmaker issues](https://github.com/systemsgenetics/gemmaker/issues) to avoid duplicating work
     * If there isn't one already, please create one so that others know you're working on this
-2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [GEMmaker repository](https://github.com/systemsgenetics/gemmaker) to your GitHub account
+2. [Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) the [systemsgenetics/gemmaker repository](https://github.com/systemsgenetics/gemmaker) to your GitHub account
 3. Make the necessary changes / additions within your forked repository following [Pipeline conventions](#pipeline-contribution-conventions)
-4. Use `nf-core schema build .` and add any new parameters to the pipeline JSON schema (requires [nf-core tools](https://github.com/nf-core/tools) >= 1.10).
+4. Use `nf-core schema build` and add any new parameters to the pipeline JSON schema (requires [nf-core tools](https://github.com/nf-core/tools) >= 1.10).
 5. Submit a Pull Request against the `dev` branch and wait for the code to be reviewed and merged

 If you're not used to this workflow with git, you can start with some [docs from GitHub](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests) or even their [excellent `git` resources](https://try.github.io/).